latitude-dev/latitude/README.md

 # Latitude Framework

-Latitude is an open source full-stack framework to build interactive applications on top of your data using code.
+Latitude is an open-source full-stack framework to build interactive applications on top of your live data using code.

-Write composable SQL queries with custom parameters to pull and transform your data, and use simple frontend components to display it in a rich and interactive application.
+Connect to your database or data warehouse, write composable SQL queries with custom parameters to pull and transform your data, and use simple frontend components to display it in a rich and interactive application.

 Check out the [live demo](https://netflix-sample.fly.dev/)